AdamRehmanML/portfolio-hugo/content/en/projects/creditcardfraud.md

 ---
 weight: 4
 featured_image: "images/creditcardfraud.jpg"
-summary: "Credit Card Fraud Detection using Gradient Boosting and Deep Neural Networks."
+summary: "Using F_beta scoring to optimise model selection for credit card fraud investigation."
 tags: ["Data Science", "Machine Learning", "Gradient Boosting"]
-title: "Detecting credit card fraud using Data Science and Machine Learning techniques"
+title: "Credit Card Fraud Detection using Gradient Boosting and Deep Neural Networks."
 ---

 This project explores the detection of financial fraud in credit card transactions using machine learning techniques.
 The code and experiments in this repository leverage Kaggle's [Credit Card Fraud Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) to build and evaluate a fraud detection model.
 The full source code and details are available in the [GitHub repository](https://github.com/adamrehmanml/fraud-detection).